It’s hard to get coaching clients.

-I would say guest posting has brought me in over $100k in business.
+I would say guest posting has brought me well over $200k in business.

 And like Quora, it’s also the gift that keeps on giving.

-Only last week I signed on a new client after she followed a link from a guest post I had written in 2012.
+Only recently I signed on a new client after she followed a link from a guest post I had written in 2012.

 Broadly speaking there are two approaches to writing guest posts.